micropython/micropython/esp8266/README.md

 The tool chain required for the build is the OpenSource ESP SDK, which can be found at <https://github.com/pfalcon/esp-open-sdk>.
-Clone this repository and run `make` in it's directory to build and install the SDK locally.
-T
+Clone this repository and run `make` in its directory to build and install the SDK locally.

 Then, to build Micro Python for the ESP8266, just run:
 ```bash